Mircea Lucescu: Brescia

-Mircea Lucescu signed with Serie B club, Brescia in July 1991, promoting after just one season to Serie A. In the following season he relegated after a play-off lost against Udinese, promoting again after one Serie B season in which he also won the 1993–94 Anglo-Italian Cup, but the following season the club relegated once more, Lucescu being dismissed before the end of the season.
-He was called back shortly, to lead the team again in Serie B, but was dismissed again because of poor results, the club risking to fall in Serie C. During this period, the club was nicknamed "Brescia Romena", because Lucescu brought Romanian players Gheorghe Hagi, Florin Răducioiu, Dorin Mateuț, Ioan Sabău and Dănuț Lupu at the club, also he brought 15-year old Andrea Pirlo to train with the senior team, but could not give him his senior debut because the rules of the federation did not allow players so young to play for senior squads.
+Lucescu signed with Serie B club Brescia in July 1991, winning promotion to Serie A after just one season.
+The club were relegated the following season after a play-off defeat against Udinese, but promoted again the following season, during which Brescia also won the 1993–94 Anglo-Italian Cup.
+However, they were relegated from Serie A again the following season, and Lucescu was sacked.
+He was promptly re-hired to lead the team in Serie B, but was dismissed again because of poor results, the club being in danger of falling into Serie C. During this period, the club was nicknamed "Brescia Romena", as Lucescu brought Romanian players Gheorghe Hagi, Florin Răducioiu, Dorin Mateuț, Ioan Sabău and Dănuț Lupu to the club.
+He also promoted 15-year-old Andrea Pirlo to train with the senior team, but could not give him his senior debut because the rules of the Italian Federation did not allow players so young to play for senior squads.

 Reggiana

-In July 1996, Lucescu signed with Serie A club, Reggiana, bringing Ioan Sabău with him, but his spell lasted until November 1996, being dismissed because of poor results, the team finishing on the last place in the end of the season.
+In July 1996, Lucescu signed with Serie A club Reggiana, bringing Ioan Sabău with him.
+However, his spell lasted only until November 1996, being dismissed because of poor results, the team finishing in last place at the end of the season.

 Rapid București

-In July 1997, Mircea Lucescu returned in Romania, coaching at Rapid București where he created a team by promoting young players like Bogdan Lobonț, Răzvan Raț and Daniel Pancu, mixing them with players he coached in the past like Dănuț Lupu, Ioan Sabău and Mircea Rednic, thus creating a team that won the 1997–98 Cupa României and after a short spell at Inter Milan, he returned at Rapid, winning the 1998–99 Divizia A, which was the first championship title won by the club after 32 years, also winning the 1999 Supercupa României.
+In July 1997, Lucescu returned to Romania, coaching at Rapid București where he formed a team by promoting young players such as Bogdan Lobonț, Răzvan Raț and Daniel Pancu, mixing them with players he coached in the past like Dănuț Lupu, Ioan Sabău and Mircea Rednic.
+Their first performance was securing the 1997–98 Cupa României after a 1–0 win over Universitatea Craiova in the final.
+Then after a short spell at Inter Milan, he came back to Rapid, winning the 1998–99 Divizia A, which was the first championship title won by the club after 32 years.
+The Railwaymen also won the 1999 Supercupa României after a 5–0 victory against rivals Steaua București.

 Inter Milan

-In December 1998, Lucescu was named coach at Inter Milan, working with players such as Ronaldo, Roberto Baggio, Andrea Pirlo, Javier Zanetti or Ivan Zamorano and managing to reach the quarter-finals in the 1998–99 Champions League, being eliminated with 3–1 on aggregate by Alex Ferguson's Manchester United which eventually won the competition, leaving the club in March 1999, one of the reasons being a conflict with Ronaldo.
+In December 1998, Lucescu was named coach at Inter Milan, working with players such as Ronaldo, Roberto Baggio, Andrea Pirlo, Javier Zanetti and Ivan Zamorano.
+They managed to reach the quarter-finals of the 1998–99 Champions League, being eliminated 3–1 on aggregate by Alex Ferguson's Manchester United, who eventually won the competition.
+He left the club in March 1999, one of the reasons being a conflict with Ronaldo.